Send gifts now! USPS expects over 850 million packages this season - NewsBreak

 Send gifts now!
 USPS expects over 850 million packages this season

-WASHINGTON ( KTVI ) — The United States Postal Service is reminding people to send gifts early to their loved ones.
+WASHINGTON ( KTVI ) — The United States Postal Service is reminding people to send gifts early this holiday season.

-The 2020 holiday season set a record for the USPS, saying, “13 billion letters, cards, and packages were processed and delivered under some of the most difficult circumstances we’ve faced in the past century.”
+The 2020 holiday season set a record for the USPS, which said, “13 billion letters, cards, and packages were processed and delivered under some of the most difficult circumstances we’ve faced in the past century.”

 USPS said it expects to deliver more mail and packages to homes between Thanksgiving and New Year’s Day than any other shipper.
 It is anticipating between 850 million and 950 million packages during that time.
 “The total number of letters, cards, and packages processed and delivered is estimated to be more than 12 billion,” according to USPS.